Infantas7/payment-strategy-api/README.md

-🎯 Project Purpose
+🎯 Project Purpose:

 This is a personal development project designed to explore the practical applications of the Strategy Design Pattern and industry best practices.
 The main goal is to demonstrate how to replace complex conditional logic with a scalable, maintainable architecture, while implementing robust asynchronous processing and high-quality automated testing.

-🛠 Tech Stack
+🛠 Tech Stack:

-Java 17 & Spring Boot 3
+Java 21 & Spring Boot

 Spring Data JPA & PostgreSQL